-Published by the International Hydrographic Organization 4b quai Antoine 1er Principauté de Monaco info@iho.int
+Published by the International Hydrographic Organization 4b quai Antoine 1st Principauté de Monaco Tel: (377) 93.10.81.40 info@iho.int www.iho.int

-© Copyright International Hydrographic Organization 2021
+© Copyright International Hydrographic Organization 2022

 This work is copyright.
 Apart from any use permitted in accordance with the Berne Convention for the Protection of Literary and Artistic Works (1886), and except in the circumstances described below, no part may be translated, reproduced by any process, adapted, communicated or commercially exploited without prior written permission from the International Hydrographic Organization (IHO).
 Copyright in some of the material in this publication may be owned by another party and permission for the translation and/or reproduction of that material must be obtained from the owner.